Multi-family winterization checklist: 18 steps to take ASAP

 Thanksgiving and Christmas are peak days for residential fires, mostly resulting from cooking.
 Make your residents aware of common cooking hazards.
 (For instance, make sure no one is trying to deep-fry a frozen turkey.)

 Check smoke alarms to make sure they’re working and up to date.
 In some states, rental properties are required to have fire extinguishers in the kitchen.
-Even if you’re state doesn’t require it, it’s a good idea to provide them, anyway.
+Even if your state doesn’t require it, it’s a good idea to provide them, anyway.

 #16.
 Check Carbon Monoxide Detectors